MHRS-Roni/MERN3/_module01/note/allAboutGIT.md

   ## Pushing in remote repository
-    git push -u origin main                          to push your code to remote repository Here, -u means the upstream you have to set the upstream for the push,after this you can just use git push to push origin is the link where you want to push your code.Origin is the default allies of the remote repository link.here main means local main branch and remote main branch,,when both are same you can just say that branch name.
+    git push -u origin main                          to push your code to remote repository Here, -u means the upstream you have to set the upstream for the push,after this you can just use git push to push origin is the link where you want to push your code.Origin is the default allies of the remote repository link.here main means local main branch and remote main branch,,when both are same you can just say the branch name.

  ## when your branch name are not same.You can write
     git remote -u origin local-branch:remote-branch